0n0w1c/grubefi-rpi4/README.md

    - set ACPI + Devicetree
    - boot order

-It is a bit slow to boot with a SD, be patient.
+It is a bit slow to boot with an SD card, be patient.

 Warning: Do NOT have a shell or files open in /boot or /boot/efi during \
 the installation or removal process.